 340 million years ago

 Carboniferous period.
-Plants are developing root systems that allowed them to grow larger and move inland.
+Plants are developing root systems that allow them to grow larger and move inland.
 Environments are evolving below tree canopies.
 Atmospheric oxygen increases as plants spread on land.
 Early reptiles are evolving.

 The Carboniferous Period is famous for its vast swamp forests.
 Such swamps produced the coal from which the term Carboniferous, or “carbon-bearing,” is derived.